 Emotional Support Animals (ESAs) are animals selected or prescribed to an individual with a disability by a healthcare or mental health professional to play a significant part in a person’s treatment process, e.g., in alleviating one or more symptoms of that individual’s disability.
 An emotional support animal does not assist a person with a disability with activities of daily living, and does not accompany a person with a disability at all times.
 An Emotional Support Animal is not a Service Animal or a Therapy Animal, and an Emotional Support Animal need not have specialized training.
 An Emotional Support Animal may not reside in University housing without the approval of both the Office of Accessibility (OA) and the Office of Residential Life.

-A student requesting permission to have an emotional support animal in on-campus housing should review the Assistance Animal Policy to ensure that the student is aware of guidelines for animals residing in campus housing.
-After reviewing the Assistance Animal Policy, the student should inform the Office of Academic Accessibility of their request to be considered for an Emotional Support Animal by completing a general online application.
+A student requesting permission to have an emotional support animal in on-campus housing should review the Assistance Animal Policy, described here, to ensure that the student is aware of guidelines for animals residing in campus housing.
+The student should inform the Office of Accessibility of their request to be considered for an Emotional Support Animal by completing a general online application.

-If the need for the accommodation arises when an individual already resides in University housing, the student should contact the OAA and complete the Online Student Application as soon as practicably possible.
-OAA cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received.
+If the need for accommodation arises when an individual already resides in University housing, the student should contact the OA and complete the Online Student Application as soon as practicably possible.
+OA cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received.

-The OAA will review documentation and meet with the student requesting that an Emotional Support Animal be housed in university housing.
-If approved in writing by OAA, the student will schedule a meeting with a Residential Education staff to complete the process.
+The OA will review documentation and meet with the student requesting that an Emotional Support Animal be housed in university housing.
+If approved in writing by OA, the student will schedule a meeting with a Residential Life staff to complete the process.
 The Assistance Animal Policy will be reviewed with the student at this time.
 This accommodation is typically approved for one academic year; additional documentation may be necessary in order to request the ESA for additional years.
-The Assistance Animal Policy must be reviewed and signed annually.
+The ESA Resident Agreement must be reviewed and signed annually.